How to Play Classical Guitar Rasgueados

 • Practice basic rasgueado strokes focusing on precise thumb and finger movements for crisp sound production.

-• Master common rasgueado patterns, including the four-finger and three-finger circular techniques, to develop muscle memory.
+• Master common rasgueado patterns, including the four-finger and three-finger circular classical guitar techniques, to develop muscle memory.

 • Incorporate finger coordination exercises to improve independence and control in rasgueado techniques.